-The first on our list is one of the more difficult ab exercises we have.
+The first on our list of exercises for your lower abs is one of the most difficult.
 Hanging leg raises, although fairly popular, can be a real struggle to keep up for a full set.
 They help you build up your lower abs and strengthen your hips and lower back at the same time.
-Easily worth the effort!

-Bicycle crunches are an awesome exercise that hit your whole abdominal muscle group, and the lower abs are no exception.
+Bicycle crunches are an awesome exercise that hits your whole abdominal muscle group, and the lower abs are no exception.
 The leg movements are what you need to be focussing on for the best results.

 As with all of these exercises, ensure that you’re on a supportive yet firm surface so that you are getting the most of your work without possible injuries.
-Place your legs at right angles again so that your knees are bent and contract your abs so that your lower back is off the floor and your legs move upwards.
-This is the mimic of a crunch as the name suggests, so think of it in the same way.
+Place your legs at right angles so that your knees are bent, and contract your abs so that your lower back is off the floor and your legs move upwards.
+This is the mimic of a crunch, as the name suggests, so think of it in the same way.
 Take it back slowly to protect your neck and coccyx.

 To do them, you need to again stay flat on your back with your knees bent so that your legs are at a right angle.
 From here, spread your arms out to your sides for stability, and twist your core until your knees are just above the floor but still off the ground.
 Hold, return to centre, and repeat.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.